citp/privacy-policy-historical/g/ga/gam/gamedayr.com.md

 **Trademark Information**

-You agree that all of Gamedayr’s trademarks, trade names, service marks and other Yahoo logos and brand features, and product and service names are trademarks and the property of Gamedayr Media Network, LLC (the “Gamedayr Marks”).
+You agree that all of Gamedayr’s trademarks, trade names, service marks and other Gamedayr logos and brand features, and product and service names are trademarks and the property of Gamedayr Media Network, LLC (the “Gamedayr Marks”).
 Without Gamedayr”s prior permission, you agree not to display or use in any manner the Gamedayr Marks

 **Changes to this  Privacy Policy**

 Gamedayr may amend this Privacy Policy from time to time, at its sole discretion.
 Use of information we collect now is subject to thePrivacy Policy in effect at the time such information is used.
 If we make changes to the Privacy Policy, we will notify you by posting an announcement on the Gamedayr website so you are always aware of what information we collect, how we use it, and under what circumstances if any, it is disclosed.

-**Conditions of Use**

-If you decide to visit Gamedayr website, your visit and any possible dispute over privacy is subject to this Privacy Policy and our Terms of Use, including limitations on damages, arbitration of disputes, and application of Florida state law.

 **Copyright Policy**